huythedev/locket_catcher/README.md

 ```

 The script will start monitoring for new Locket moments.
 When a new moment is detected, it will be downloaded to the `locket_downloads` directory (organized by user ID), converted to PNG, and a notification will be sent to your specified Telegram chat.

+When a new moment is posted, you'll see a "Rename" button under the media in Telegram.
+Click "Rename" and reply with the desired display name for that user.
+The mapping in `users_info.txt` is updated and reloaded automatically.

 Press `Ctrl+C` to stop the script.